What Is Burning Mouth Syndrome?

-Burning Mouth Syndrome (BMS) is the name for burning pain in your mouth that has no known cause.
+Burning mouth syndrome is the name for burning pain in your mouth that doesn’t have a known cause.
 Most often, the pain is on the tip of your tongue or roof of your mouth.
 But sometimes it's in the front of your mouth or on the inner part of your lips.
 It often lasts for many years.

-About a third of people who have BMS say it started after some kind of dental work, an illness, or a course of medication.
+About a third of people who have burning mouth syndrome say it started after some kind of dental work, an illness, or a course of medication.
 But most can't link it to any unusual event.

-If the painful burning doesn't go away or gets worse, see your dentist or doctor.
+The pain may get worse throughout the day.
+If the burning doesn't go away or gets worse, see your dentist or doctor.

 - Allergic reaction to materials used in dentures